Powering U.S. Data Infrastructure with Clean 24/7 Baseload Energy

 • Local, trained workforce supported through Imperial Valley College’s LIFT program.

-Best-In-Class ESG Credentials for Baseload Power
+Best-in-Class ESG Credentials for Baseload Power

 Minimal physical